ritvikindupuri/AgentCore-Privilege-Escalation/README.md

 <p align="center">
   <img src=".assets/Architecture diagram.png" alt="Architecture Diagram" width="800"/>
   <br>
+  <b>Figure 1: High-Level Attack Architecture</b>
+  <br><br>
-  <b>Figure 1: High-Level Attack Architecture.
-The attack leverages a public-facing Code Interpreter to bridge the gap between a low-privilege external user and a high-privilege internal IAM role.</b>
+  This diagram visualizes the privilege escalation path.
+The attack leverages a public-facing Bedrock Code Interpreter to bridge the gap between a low-privilege external user (who has no direct S3 access) and a high-privilege internal IAM Execution Role (which has full S3 read access).
+The Code Interpreter acts as a serverless proxy, executing commands on behalf of the attacker.
 </p>

 ---